 - With sandals – you could…

-- With dress shoes – Nordstrom Over the Calf Wool (pricey), Gold Toe Metropolitan 3-Pack (affordable)
+- With dress shoes – Boardroom Over-the-Calf Socks (premium), Gold Toe Metropolitan 3-Pack (affordable)

 - Running – Asics Quick Lyte Cushion Single Tab